Power-law Bianchi type I inflation with multiple vector fields: Stability analysis

 \subsubsection{Fixed point type III}

-Contrast to the fixed point type 0, which clearly isotropic, the fixed point type III is generically anisotropic.
-The existence region of the fixed point type III is determined by three inequalities shown in Eq. \eqref{fixed point type III ex cond} and depicted as a dark blue region for $\lambda=1.5$ in Fig. \ref{fig:Vec3StRegion}.
-This region is bounded by three surfaces: $-4+\lambda^2+2\lambda\rho_a-4\left[\rho_b^2+\rho_c^2-\rho_a(\rho_b+\rho_c)\right]=0$, $-4+\lambda^2+2\lambda\rho_b-4\left[\rho_a^2+\rho_c^2-\rho_b(\rho_a+\rho_c)\right]=0$, and $-4+\lambda^2+2\lambda\rho_c-4\left[\rho_a^2+\rho_b^2-\rho_c(\rho_a+\rho_b)\right]=0$.
-Apparently, for the fixed point type III as well as the other fixed points, the stability region has to be included in the existence regions (we need the fixed point to exist before we investigate its stability).
-Interestingly, we have found that the stability region of the fixed point type III is identical to its existence region determined by Eq. \eqref{fixed point type III ex cond}.
-This means that the stability region is also depicted by the dark blue region in Fig. \ref{fig:Vec3StRegion} for $\lambda=1.5$.
+In contrast to the fixed point type 0, which is clearly isotropic, the fixed point type III is generically anisotropic.
+The existence region of the fixed point type III is determined by three inequalities shown in Eq. \eqref{fixed point type III ex cond} and depicted as the dark blue region in Fig. \ref{fig:Vec3StRegion} for $\lambda=1.5$.
+This region is bounded by three surfaces $-4+\lambda^2+2\lambda\rho_i-4\left(\Sigma_{\rho^2}-\rho_i\Sigma_\rho\right)=0$ for $i=a,b,c$.
+Apparently, for the fixed point type III as well as the other fixed points, the stability region has to be included in the existence region since a fixed point must first exist if we are to examine its stability.
+Interestingly, we have found that the stability region of the fixed point type III coincides exactly with its existence region determined by Eq. \eqref{fixed point type III ex cond}.
+This means that the stability region is also depicted as the dark blue region in Fig. \ref{fig:Vec3StRegion} for $\lambda=1.5$.

-It is constructive to have a qualitative description for that stability region.
-We see that it is a narrow region surrounding the line $\rho_a=\rho_b=\rho_c$, which means that the coupling constants $\rho_a$, $\rho_b$ and $\rho_c$ have to be sufficiently close to each other in order to make the fixed point type III stable.
-Additionally, the fact that the region terminates at the black point $\rho_a=\rho_b=\rho_c=(4-\lambda^2)/(2\lambda)$ (note that it is identical to the black point in Fig. \ref{fig:Vec0StRegion}) implies that all the coupling constants $\rho_a$, $\rho_b$ and $\rho_c$ also have to be sufficiently large compared to $(4-\lambda^2)/(2\lambda)$.
-In contrast, if the coupling constants are all smaller than $(4-\lambda^2)/(2\lambda)$, then the fixed point type III cannot be stable, regardless of how close they are.
+It is useful to provide a qualitative description of this stability region.
+We see that it is a narrow region surrounding the line $\rho_a=\rho_b=\rho_c$, which means that the coupling constants $\rho_i$ have to be sufficiently close to each other in order to make the fixed point type III stable.
+Additionally, the fact that the region terminates at the black point $\rho_a=\rho_b=\rho_c=(4-\lambda^2)/(2\lambda)$ (note that it is identical to the black point in Fig. \ref{fig:Vec0StRegion}) implies that all the coupling constants $\rho_i$ also have to be sufficiently large.
+In contrast, if all the coupling constants are smaller than $(4-\lambda^2)/(2\lambda)$, then the fixed point type III cannot be stable, regardless of how close they are.